-For us, poo is a way of getting rid of waste in our body.
+For all species, poo is a way of getting rid of waste in our body.
 However, for many animals it has an important extra function- sending messages.
-Now, we all know that on a walk dogs will spend most of their time sniffing and peeing on various trees and bits of ground.
+We all know that on a walk dogs will spend most of their time sniffing and peeing on various trees and bits of ground.
 Each dog has its own distinct scent, so what it is essentially doing is the dog version of carving “I wuz here” on that tree.
-Other dogs then know that it lives in that area even if the dog isn’t there to directly tell them.
+Other dogs then know that it lives in that area, even if the dog isn’t there to directly tell them.
 It’s marking its territory.

 Many animals do a similar thing with their poo.
-Eurasian otters tend to have a pretty clearly defined territory that they live and hunt in.
-They guard it by constantly patrolling up and down its borders, but as their territories can sometimes take days to get from one side to the other, they leave piles of poo at the edges to signpost to others that this is their area, but this isn’t all.
+Eurasian otters tend to have a pretty clearly defined territory that they live and hunt within.
+They guard it by constantly patrolling up and down its borders, but as their territories can sometimes take days to get from one side to the other, they leave piles of poo at the edges to signpost to others that this is their area.
+This isn’t all the poo does though.

 Waste is useful in other fields too

-Poo can tell you a lot about animals: whether they are there or not, how healthy they are, what they have been eating.
-It can even tell you what they have been saying to each other, and using the technique of looking at waste isn’t just a thing wildlife enthusiasts do either.
-Though the poo has long decomposed, many archaeologists spend a lot of their time digging through prehistoric bins (called middens) which can tell you a lot about prehistoric people, such as the animal’s bones from their dinner telling you about their diet, to the bits of broken pots that they chucked away telling you about their arts and trading.
-As they say, one man’s (or woman’s, or animals) trash is another man’s treasure.
+Poo can tell you a lot about animals: whether they are around, how healthy they are, what they have been eating.
+It can even tell you what they have been saying to each other.
+Using the technique of looking at waste isn’t just useful in studying wildlife either.
+Though the poo has long decomposed, many archaeologists spend much of their time digging through prehistoric bins (called middens) which can tell you a lot about prehistoric people, such as the animal’s bones from their dinner telling you about their diet, to the bits of broken pots that they chucked away telling you about their arts and trading.
+As they say, one man’s (or woman’s, or animal’s) trash is another man’s treasure.

-Also in one interesting case, in the city of York in England, which for a short while was actually ruled by the vikings, archaeologists managed to find an incredibly well preserved fossilised human poo!
-This was super valuable to them as from it they could see the remains of the parasites that this particular viking had in their gut, and so could work out the type of diet and diseases that people had back then.
-See, it’s not just animals!
+Also in one interesting case, in the city of York in England, archaeologists managed to find an incredibly well preserved fossilised human poo!
+This was super valuable to them as from it they could see the remains of the parasites that this particular individual had in their gut, and so could work out the type of diet and diseases that people had back then!